 Editor's note: It is FFS whether the DNN is identical to the APN.

 2. The SM function fetches user data.
 Get related information from the UE context and may verify that the UE subscribed the service.

-Editor's note: With the authorization done as part of step 1 it is FFS if step 2 is needed.
+If the UE is already attached with the network and has a MM context in the CP function (i.e. MM function), then this step is not needed.

 3. The SM function may interact with the Policy control function which determines the QoS property of the connection based on information such as UE request, and operator policy.

 Editor's note: how the QoS related property is set per operator policy is per the solutions developed for the QoS and Policy Framework Key Issues.